Ethernet

 ⚠️ Duplex Mismatch

-Link Up, but Packet Loss.
-Local falls back to Half via parallel detection; Peer is Full.
+Link Up, but packet loss.
+Local falls back to Half-Duplex via parallel detection; peer is Full-Duplex.
 Causes collisions and CRC errors.

 Auto-Neg (Full Only)